Whether you are buying for yourself, or as a gift, I hope you get a lot of use out of the beer of the month club reviews you'll find on this page.

 In my opinion, the US beers featured in this club were much more interesting than in the other US micro clubs below.

-Option #9.
-International
+Option #2.
+International Beer Club

 - $37.95 per month plus $15 S&H

-Are you able to ship your own beers internationally?
-Probably not.
-Even if you were a frequent traveler, it would be insanely inconvenient to find and bring back international beers regularly.
-Your local bottle shop likely only has a few English and Belgian beers, if anything, and who knows how long they've been sitting on that shelf.
-Even my local BevMo only has certain selections and they don't rotate as often as the US craft stuff.
+Your local bottle shop likely only has a few English and Belgian beers, if anything, and who knows how long they’ve been sitting on that shelf.
+Even my local BevMo only has certain selections and they don’t rotate as often as the US craft stuff.
 18-month old Belgian golden ales?
 Boring and stale.

 That's why I really like having these international beers sent to me.
 I know they are going to be fresher, and more interesting than what I can source myself.
 And even though they are a bit more expensive than the craft clubs listed on this page, they are worth it because I can't source these bottles for much cheaper.